 is the journal of the International Commission for the History of Representative and Parliamentary Institutions.
-It is peer-reviewed and is published twice a year.
+It is peer-reviewed and is published three times a year.
 It is concerned with political theory and the institutional practice of representation, as well as the internal organization and the social and political background to parliaments and assemblies of estates.
 The journal publishes scholarly articles covering the whole spectrum of the history of representative institutions up to the present day.

 80 years of Parliamentary Scholarship and the ICHRPI Parliaments, Estates & Representation